songweizhi/MetaCHIP/README.md

 How to install:
 ---

-1. Once dependencies are installed, MetaCHIP can be installed using pip:
+1. After you have MetaCHIP's 3rd party dependencies and R packages on your system, MetaCHIP can be installed with:

-        pip install metachip
+        pip install MetaCHIP

-1. Add the 3rd party dependencies to your system path. otherwise, specify full path to their executables in the config file.
+1. You can either add MetaCHIP's dependencies to your system path or specify full path to their executables in MetaCHIP_config.py, which can be found in folder lib/site-packages/MetaCHIP.

 Notes: